bahrus/custom-enhancements/README.md

 which this proposal also supports.

 So what would make much more sense to me is rather than having a "has" requirement, to instead insist that all the attributes that a single enhancement "observes" begin with the same stem (be-intl in this case), presumably tied to the package of the enhancement.
-This proposal is not yet advocating *enforcing* such a rule, but I am weighing the pro's and con's of such a rule, and am much more in favor of that kind of restriction, vs, extra (seemingly unneeded) complexity that a "has" attribute requirement would introduce, that flies in the face of industry practice over several decades.
+This proposal is not yet advocating *enforcing* such a rule, but I am weighing the pro's and con's of such a rule, and am much more in favor of that kind of restriction, vs, extra (seemingly unneeded) complexity that a "has" attribute requirement would introduce.

 The only argument I see, honestly, in favor of the "has" requirement, would be simply to make things easier for the browser's parsing, but, again, I think that needs to be backed up by quite solid evidence and a kind of desperate last resort scenario.